 Beira-Rio Stadium, Porto Alegre

 The need for the Beira–Rio stadium arose when the interest from fans increased beyond the capacity of the Dos Eucaliptos arena which was a host venue for the World cup in 1950.
 Construction of the original Beira-Rio stadium began in 1959, took ten years to complete and was largely dependent on the donations of the land and building materials from the fans, including bricks, cement, and iron works.
 When Beire-Rio was selected as a venue for the 2014 World Cup reconstruction began in 2012 and because of delays due to finances, was not completed until early in 2014 in time for the tournament.
 The capacity of this arena is 51,300 and hosted five of the World Cup matches in June.

-If you ever have a chance to visit one of these stadiums, take a picture of it and post it on our Facebook page.
+If you ever have a chance to visit one of these stadiums, take a picture of it and post it on our Facebook pageLink opens in a new tab.
 Let me know which stadium you are at, and then stop and admire the wonderful paint job for me.